MorrisMA/MAM65C02-Processor-Core/README.md

 the 65C02 microprocessor implementation represented by the M65C02.v and a 65C02 processor implementation as represented by the WDC W65C02S microprocessor.

-The M65C02 implementation is targetted at an XC3S50A-4VQG100I FPGA.
+The M65C02 implementation is targeted at an XC3S50A-4VQG100I FPGA.
 The User Constraints File (ucf) has been developed so that the resulting implementation can be used as a fully functional microprocessor when attached to I/O devices, SRAM (25ns or faster), and a NOR Flash device (4kB, 45ns or faster).